 Other than hair becoming finer, thinner, and streaked with white rather than salt and pepper, stiffer joints and the ‘usual’ accompaniments that arrive with aging, all the horrid menopausal symptoms have disappeared into the mists of time.
 Hang on in there dear reader, it will pass.

 The North American Menopause Society is one of the best websites I’ve found on the subject.
 Earlier this year they announced a link between Chronic Fatigue Syndrome and early menopause, as well as other gynaecological problems such as pelvic pain.
 The findings of U.S. Centers for Disease Control scientists are based on a long-term study of CFS and other fatiguing illnesses, which examined the differences between 84 women diagnosed with CFS and 73 healthy women.
 Comparison found marked variance in the gynaecological history of the two groups.
 Two-thirds of the women with CFS had undergone at least one gynaecological surgery, with hysterectomy the most common.
 Early menopause due to this surgery occurred much more often in CFS patients, with natural menopause also occurring slightly earlier than for the healthy women.
 Women with CFS were 12 times more likely than healthy women to have pelvic pain unrelated to menstruation, and also were more likely to suffer from excessive bleeding, bleeding between periods and missing periods.
-You can read the full press release on EurekAlert! and more about the gynaecological effects of M.E./CFS on Emerge Australia.
+You can read the full press release on EurekAlert! and the author manuscript is available on PubMed.

 If anyone was to ask me for advice regarding the Menopause and M.E.
 I would suggest treating each new symptom separately and hold on to the thought that the menopausal symptoms really WILL PASS.